-Scottish Engineering is working with Scottish Enterprise alongside Transport Scotland to set up a Rail Cluster Builder for the rail sector in Scotland.
-The rail cluster will link Scottish SMEs with rail manufacturers, contractors, academics and research centres across the country to identify more environmentally friendly track and train solutions.
+Scottish Engineering is working with Scottish Enterprise and Transport Scotland to develop a Rail Cluster Builder for the rail sector in Scotland.
+The rail cluster links Scottish SMEs with rail manufacturers, contractors, academics, and research centres across the country to identify more environmentally friendly track and train solutions.

-In the current circumstances, the rail cluster builder will begin life as a digital project with a number of events bringing the parties together online in the initial months.
-However, the ambition is there within Scottish Enterprise for this to develop into a physical cluster of businesses and research centres in Scotland, collaborating to deliver a world-class manufacturing capability in low-carbon rail transport.
+The rail cluster builder has been a digital project with a number of events bringing the parties together online in the initial months.
+The ambition is for this to develop into a continuing cluster of businesses and research centres in Scotland, collaborating to deliver a world-class manufacturing capability in low-carbon rail transport.

 More information below.

 With ambitious plans to develop the project into a physical cluster of businesses and research centres in Scotland, collaborating to deliver a world class manufacturing capability in low carbon rail transport, we are developing an initial programme of online events aimed at providing SMEs with the information they need to enter the sector.

 Catch up with our latest Rail Cluster Builder webinar, hosted in partnership with Innovate UK and KTN, this session explores Innovate UK’s First of a Kind (FOAK) 2022 railway competition.
 This competition aims to demonstrate innovations to stakeholders and railway customers in a representative railway environment.
 This is a Small Business Research Initiative (SBRI) competition funded by the Department for Transport (DfT).

 Fill in your details below and we will add your company to the directory.
 We will keep you up to date with information and opportunities from the Rail Cluster Builder where you can learn more about the Rail Cluster and interact with industry leaders.